-The applicant is of good moral character and meets the general standards of this article, as hereinafter set forth.
+The applicant is of good moral character and meets the general standards of this chapter, as hereinafter set forth.
 The applicant shall authorize a personal background check, commercial, credit and personal references and such other investigative checks as the Chief of Police may require.

-The applicant demonstrates the adequacy of equipment and facilities, availability and adequate response time and the security of the vehicles towed or stored, all as specified in the standards of this article hereinafter set forth.
+The applicant demonstrates the adequacy of equipment and facilities, availability and adequate response time and the security of the vehicles towed or stored, all as specified in the standards of this chapter, hereinafter set forth.

 Licensees shall have their facilities for storage within the Township.